git-sou/Recommender_Systems/README.md

 - Get the top 10 elements of this list
 - Return the titles corresponding to the indices of the top elements

-Result:

-We see that, while my system has done a decent job of finding movies with similar plot descriptions, the quality of recommendations is not that great.
-"The Dark Knight Rises" returns all Batman movies while it more likely that the people who liked that movie are more inclined to enjoy other Christopher Nolan movies.
-This is something that cannot be captured by your present system.

 #### Credits, Genres and Keywords based recommender
 Then, I built a recommender based on the following metadata: the 3 top actors, the director, related genres and the movie plot keywords.